AdarshDogra-CloudDevops/MIDP-Lab-With-Microsoft-Fabric/masterdoc/masterdoc/getting-started-MSSPL.md

       https://app.powerbi.com/
       ```

-3. On the **Enter your email, we'll check if you need to create a new account** page, enter the provided email address in the input field and click **Submit** to proceed.
+3. On the **Enter your email, we'll check if you need to create a new account** page, enter the provided email address in the input field, and click **Submit** to proceed.

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>